-Finite element stress and thermal analysis is carried out using CREO/Simulate and ANSYS MECHANICAL finite element programs.
-Structural analysis capabilities include static linear and non-linear stress analysis, forced vibration and modal analysis and fracture mechanics.
-Thermal analysis capabilities allow complex transient or steady state temperature distributions to be evaluated for subsequent thermal stress analysis.
+Finite element stress and thermal analysis is carried out using ANSYS and CREO/Simulate finite element programs.
+Structural analysis capabilities include static linear and non-linear stress analysis, forced vibration and modal analysis, and fracture mechanics.
+Thermal analysis capabilities allow complex transient or steady state temperature distributions to be evaluated for thermal design optimisation purposes or for subsequent thermal stress analysis.

-It is FCL’s view that the value of design-by-analysis work depends not only on the accuracy of the analysis but also on the interpretation of results and the manner in which the findings of the work are reported.
+It is our view that the value of design-by-analysis work depends not only on the accuracy of the analysis but also on the interpretation of results and the manner in which the findings of the work are reported.
 FCL’s knowledge in this area is invaluable, both in minimising the need for client involvement and in achieving timely approval from third parties.

 The use of design-by-analysis methods in pressure vessel and heat exchanger design continues to grow with development of the underlying European and US design codes.
 FCL, with the in-depth knowledge of these codes at its disposal, aims to maintain its position as one of the UK’s leading suppliers of design-by-analysis services to the pressurised equipment industry.